SelfWealth review: Cheap, fixed-fee share trading

 SelfWealth provides complete access to the Australian Securities Exchange (ASX), offering investors and traders access to:

 - Australian shares.
 Shares traded on the ASX, called "ordinary shares" by SelfWealth.

 - US shares.
 Shares listed in the United States are available to trade on SelfWealth.

-When it comes to trading international shares, SelfWealth says that they will be supported sometime in the future.
-If trading international shares is a priority of yours, then use our guide to compare international share trading accounts.
+When it comes to trading international shares, SelfWealth says it will be supported sometime in the future.
+If this is a priority of yours, then use our guide to compare international share trading accounts.